IBM/cp4mcm-samples/bcdr/restore/README.md

 - The restore cluster should be in the same region as backup cluster.
 - It is recommended to have the same OpenShift version in both the backed up and restored cluster.
 - If Monitoring needs to be restored, then we need to keep backup and restore cluster domain name same otherwise after restore monitoring agents will not be able to connect to MCM.
-- The steps outlined below are to restore CP4MCM in a new cluster.
+- The following outlined steps are to restore IBM Cloud Pak for Multicloud Management in a new cluster.
 - Current backup also backs up keys & certificates from the previous clusters.
 This is required to ensure restored data is accessible in the new deployment.
-This restore flow works in conjunction with backup flow detailed in the backupsection.
-It can not run independently.
+This restore flow works in conjunction with backup flow detailed in the backup section.
+It cannot run independently.
-- Please follow the restore procedure as mentioned below, it is important to have data restored 1st and then deploy cluster else things will not work as expected.
+- Do the following restore procedure and it is important to have data restored first and then deploy cluster.
+Otherwise, things will not work as expected.

 ## Disaster recovery steps